danielaparker/jsoncons/doc/md/Classes/ojson.md

 jsoncons::ojson

 typedef basic_json<char,
-                   JsonTraits = ojson_traits<char>,
+                   JsonTraits = o_json_traits<char>,
                    Allocator = std::allocator<char>> ojson
 ```
 The `ojson` class is an instantiation of the `basic_json` class template that uses `char` as the character type.
-The supplied `JsonTraits` template parameter keeps object members in their original order.
+The original insertion order of an object's name/value pairs is preserved.

 The `jsoncons` library will always rebind the supplied allocator from the template parameter to internal data structures.